nigelhorne/HTML-OSM/README.md

     $osm->generate_map();

-Creates a new HTML::OSM object with the provided coordinates and optional zoom level.
+Creates a new `HTML::OSM` object with the provided coordinates and optional zoom level.

-Generates an HTML file (`map.html`) containing the interactive map with the specified coordinates.
-The file includes basic functionality such as zooming, resetting the map view, and searching locations.

 - coordinates

     An array reference containing a list of coordinates.
     Each entry should be an array with latitude, longitude, and an optional label, in the format:

         [latitude, longitude, label, icon_url]